Asteroid User Guide

 is predicate can happen anywhere expressions can

 be used.
-That means we can use the predicate also in
+That means we can use the predicate also on the right side of

 let true = (1,2) is (1,2).